yilu1021/gdk-for-unity/content/docs/modules/mobile/prepare-project.md

     > If your worker connector inherits from the `DefaultMobileWorkerConnector` script, it will automatically read the content inside `DevAuthToken.txt` when running the application and authenticate against our services.
 See the section above to learn how to create a mobile worker connector.

-If you want to create your own authentication server, follow [this guide](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/auth/integrate-authentication-platform-sdk).
+If you want to create your own authentication server, follow [this guide](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/auth/integrate-authentication-platform-sdk).